Chapter 2 - Eligibility Requirements

 A qualified employer is a United States or foreign firm, corporation, non-profit organization, or other legal entity, including its U.S. branches, subsidiaries, affiliates, and franchises, which:

 Is actively doing business in the United States; and

 Doing business means the regular, systematic, and continuous provision of goods or services (including lectures, seminars and other types of cultural programs) by a qualified employer which has employees, and does not include the mere presence of an agent or office of the qualifying employer.

 To establish eligibility as a qualified employer, the petitioner must provide evidence that it maintains an established international cultural exchange program.

-A designated agent may file the petition if he or she is employed by the employer on a permanent basis in an executive or managerial capacity and is a U.S. citizen, an alien lawfully admitted for permanent residence, or an alien provided temporary residence status under INA 210 or INA 245A.
+A designated agent may file the petition if he or she is employed by the employer on a permanent basis in an executive or managerial capacity and is a U.S. citizen, a noncitizen lawfully admitted for permanent residence, or a noncitizen provided temporary residence status under INA 210 or INA 245A.

 The culture sharing must take place in a school, museum, business or other establishment where the American public, or a segment of the public sharing a common cultural interest, is exposed to aspects of a foreign culture as part of a structured program.
 A private home or an isolated business setting that is not open to direct access by the public would not qualify.